iqiyi/xCrash/README.md

 * Support Android 4.0 - 10 (API level 14 - 29).
 * Support armeabi, armeabi-v7a, arm64-v8a, x86 and x86_64.
 * Capturing java crash, native crash and ANR.
-* Dumping detailed memory usage statistics.
+* Dumping detailed statistics about process, threads, memory, FD and network.
 * Setting which thread's info should be dumped via regular expressions.
 * Do not require root permission or any system permissions.